The right book writing software can make all the difference in the world.

 If you like what you see from Scrivener, you can buy it here:

-We’ve looked at the appealing simplicity of Word and the power of Scrivener, but another writing software loved by many is Google Docs.
-These are all great writing tools; what it comes down to in most cases is the process you use for writing.
+We’ve looked at the appealing simplicity of Word and the in-depth power of Scrivener, but there’s another writing software that more and more people are starting to use: Google Docs.

 Plus you can access your work when you move from one location or another—no carrying a laptop or thumb drive around with you.
 When you share a book draft with others, like test readers or your editor, they can comment directly on the draft using the built-in comment functionality.